 - 4.1.1.
-Turbine units will be operated within 1% of best efficiency from April 1 through October 31 (as specified in BPA's load shaping guidelines, Appendix C) unless operation outside of that range is necessary to: - 1) meet the load requirements of the BPA Administrator whose load requests will be made in accordance with BPA's policy, statutory requirements, and load shaping guidelines (Appendix C); - 2) If the turbine unit draft tube is to be dewatered, operate unit with full load for a minimum of 15 minutes prior to installing tail logs.
+Load Shaping.
+Turbine units will be operated within 1% of best efficiency from April 1 through October 31 (as specified in BPA's load shaping guidelines, Appendix C) unless operation outside of that range is necessary to: - a. meet load requirements of the BPA Administrator whose load requests will be made in accordance with BPA's policy, statutory requirements, and load shaping guidelines (Appendix C); - b.
+If the turbine unit draft tube is to be dewatered, operate unit with full load for a minimum of 15 minutes prior to installing tail logs.
 If not possible to load, run unit at speed-no-load for minimum of 15 minutes.
-This is to reduce the number of fish in the scrollcase prior to installing stop logs; - 3) operating a turbine unit solely to provide station service; or - 4) be in compliance with other coordinated fish measures.
+This is to reduce the number of fish in the scrollcase prior to installing stop logs; - c. operating a turbine unit solely to provide station service; or - d. be in compliance with other coordinated fish measures.
 Project personnel shall record when turbine units are operated outside the 1% efficiency range and shall provide the information to BPA on a weekly basis according to the load shaping guidelines.
 Between November 1 and March 31, turbine units will continue to be operated within the 1% efficiency range except when BPA load requests require the units to be operated outside the 1% range.
-Guidelines for operation of the turbine units within the 1% efficiency range at various heads are shown in Tables LMN-6 through LMN-11. - 4.1.2.
+Guidelines for operation of the turbine units within the 1% efficiency range at various heads are shown in Tables LMN-6, LMN-7 and LMN-8. - 4.1.2.
+Power System Reliability.
 All of the lower Snake River powerhouses may be required to keep one generating turbine unit on line at all times to maintain power system reliability.
 During low flows, there may not be enough river flow to meet this generation requirement and required minimum spill.
 Under these circumstances the power generation requirement will take precedence over the minimum spill requirement.
 At Lower Monumental Dam, minimum generation requirements are: 16.5 19.5 kcfs, for turbine unit 1 (blades are fixed); 11.3 13.1 kcfs, for turbine units 2-3, and; 13.5 14.5 kcfs, for turbine units 4-6.
 Actual attainable minimum generation levels may vary depending on project conditions.

-Table LMN-6.
-The 1% Operating Efficiency Range for Turbine Unit 1 with STSs.
+Table LMN- 6.
+Turbine Operating Ranges Within 1% of Best Efficiency for Lower Monumental Dam Unit 1 with and without STSs.